A Small Place: Content

 As there is no indigenous Antiguan language, she notes how the colonized Antiguans are forced to choose between silence or the language of criminality.
 As noted by academic Keith E. Byerman, Kincaid "chooses the latter by adopting a discourse of superiority and objectification.
 She merely reverses the direction of discursive power.
 Thus, she concedes herself caught in the prisonhouse of the colonizer's language."

 Part Three: In this section, Kincaid contemplates post-colonial Antigua.
 She discusses government corruption and focuses on the desire to repair the library.
 She also critiques the idea of a Minister of Culture.
 Kincaid also contends with slavery and its legacy in Antigua.
 She critiques the way people speak of and remember slavery and act as if emancipation undid all of the issues created by slavery.
 This section also explains the significance of the title: A Small Place.
 Kincaid explains that Antigua is a small place not only physically but in the sense that it is interconnected within the community.
 Despite being a small place, Antigua is subject to a lot of foreign investment and intervention which Kincaid critiques and ties to much of the corruption in post-colonial Antigua.
 She discusses the drug industry, Swiss banking, French governmental aid, Japanese car dealerships, and Syrian and Lebanese investors.

 Part Four: The fourth section is quite short.
 In this section, Kincaid discusses the almost unnatural beauty of Antigua.
 She emphasises the idea that Antigua is a small place.
-She summarises the history of Antigua saying how it was discovered by Columbus in 1493 leading to colonisation and then eventually independence.
+She summarises the history of Antigua saying how it was encountered by Columbus in 1493 leading to colonisation and then eventually independence.
 She refers to the European people who settled in Antigua as "human rubbish from Europe".
 She also states how the real Antiguans are descendants of slaves (whom Kincaid refers to as "noble and exalted human beings").